 This beautiful, 150-piece Rangoli floor puzzle offers the perfect family activity to celebrate Diwali.

 As with most holidays, there are food traditions, too.
-In My Diwali Light, Devi’s family makes laddus—a sweet, round, rolled dessert—that acts as a tasty reminder to speak sweetly.
-Her family then wraps them up in decorative boxes and delivers them to loved ones, embracing the concept of giving, sharing, and shining your inner light.
+In My Diwali Light, Devi’s family makes laddus.
+These sweet, round, rolled desserts acts as a tasty reminder to speak sweetly.
+Her family then wraps them up in decorative boxes and delivers them to loved ones.
+This allows them to embrace the concept of giving, sharing, and shining your inner light.

 Diwali has such a wide reach and relatable concepts that all of us—no matter our background or faith—can reflect upon within our own lives.
 So, however you choose to recognize Diwali this year, may your inner light shine, and continue to be bright.